Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 95. Leadership

-1. The Association chooses to work in a cooperative manner to forward its objectives through a range of defined roles in committees, subcommittees or individuals delegated specific tasks or roles—consequently the Association does not have a single organisational leader but instead this role is exercised through the roles of President, Convener and National Campaigns Coordinator, and Branch executives.
+1. The Association chooses to work in a cooperative manner to forward its objectives through a range of defined roles in committees, subcommittees or individuals delegated specific tasks or roles—consequently the Association does not have a single organisational leader but instead this role is exercised throughout those roles.

 2. Members must not adopt the shorthand of referring to any Association office bearer or official as the ‘leader’, rather they must be referred to by their title/role.